yast/yast-storage-ng/doc/installer-hacks.md

 ## Changes in yast2-network

-* Commented the code used to check if the root path (/) is in a network device, i.e. installation on top of NFS.
-As a result, the `nfsroot` mode is never activated and `STARTMODE` is not set to "nfsroot" in the corresponding `ifcfg-xx` file of the installed system.
+* The system now uses storage-ng to check if the root path (/) is in a network device, i.e. installation on top of NFS, ISCSI or FCOE.

-* Removed the dependency from (old) yast2-storage
+* Removed the dependency from (old) yast2-storage and added dependency from (new) yast2-storage-ng.

 ## Changes in yast2-packager